Supervisor/supervisor/README.txt

      a very limited form of access to the machine, essentially allowing users to see process status and control supervisord-controlled subprocesses by emitting "stop", "start",
-     and "restart" commands from a simple shell.
+     and "restart" commands from a simple shell or web UI.

    - Users often need to control processes on many machines.
      Supervisor provides a simple, secure, and uniform mechanism for